Inception (noun) an event that is a beginning; a first part or stage of subsequent events

 Microsoft Office Scripting

-A five line script using three commands transforms Word XML documents to text.
+A five line script that only uses three commands to transform Word XML documents into text.

 EliminateContent|<?xml|<w:t>|1|